 Suspicions that Iran would use its civilian nuclear program for military means were heightened after IAEA inspections found traces of highly enriched Uranium.
 The percentage of enriched Uranium found was more correspondent to the enrichment levels needed to produce an atomic bomb rather than the levels needed for civilian energy production as Iran has claimed.

 Meanwhile according to the Wisconsin Project Iran has been developing other nuclear capabilities for military use.
 These include development of both molecular laser isotope separation (MLIS) and atomic vapour laser isotope separation (AVLIS) at the Laser Research Centre in Tehran.
 According to the report Iran has also been indigenously producing neodyne ytterbium-aluminum (Nd-YAG) lasers.

 This factor is the source of increased genuine concern not just for Israel and the US which are singled out by Iran as its enemies, but also for Iran's economic allies such as the EU and the Persian Gulf countries.

 A nuclear Iran will not only be a potential source of political and military threat, it can also have economic repercussions.
 By becoming nuclear Iran will be the first member of OPEC with doomsday capability.
 Therefore if in the future Tehran decides to hurt the US economy by pushing up the price of oil through production cuts at OPEC, it will have a much stronger bargaining position as a nuclear country than it does now.

 So far the EU has managed to convince the Iranian government to halt its enrichment program.
 With negotiations set to restart next week, what should we expect from Tehran?

-New chapter The election of Ahmadinejad will significantly change the face and presentation of Iran's strategy at the negotiation table.
+The election of Ahmadinejad will significantly change the face and presentation of Iran's strategy at the negotiation table.

 However the core goals and mechanisms behind the Iranian negotiation strategy will remain the same.